 Therefore, in this method assets and liabilities are placed in order of their decreasing permanence.

-Similarly, liability that has the highest permanence is placed first while the liability having least permanence is placed last in order.
-As per this rule, capital is regarded as the liability having highest permanence while bank overdraft is regarded as the liability with the least permanence.
+Similarly, the liability that has the highest permanence is placed first while the liability having the least permanence is placed last in order.
+As per this rule, capital is regarded as the liability having the highest permanence while bank overdraft is regarded as the liability with the least permanence.

 This was all about the topic of Marshalling of Assets and Liabilities, which is an important topic of Accountancy for Commerce students.
 For more such interesting articles, stay tuned to BYJU’S.